John French, 1st Earl of Ypres: Corps Commander, Aldershot

-French threatened resignation unless his aide de camp Major Algy Lawson, who had not attended Staff College, was appointed Brigade-Major of the 1st Cavalry Brigade.
+French threatened resignation unless his aide de camp Major Algy Lawson, who had not attended Staff College, was appointed Brigade major of the 1st Cavalry Brigade.
 He suspected a War Office plot led by the rising staff officers Henry Rawlinson and Henry Wilson, whom at this stage he distrusted.
 Despite being advised by Esher that this was not a sufficiently serious matter to justify such obstinacy, French got his way (December 1904) by threatening to appeal to the King.
 He also got his way over a similar matter involving Esher's son Lt Maurice Brett, who served as French's ADC, and on this occasion did approach the King's secretary (February 1905).

 French was given General Officer Commanding-in-Chief status at Aldershot on 1 June 1905.
 He was on the Committee of Imperial Defence in 1905, possibly because of his willingness to consider amphibious operations including at various times, in the Baltic and on the Belgian Coast.
 Philpott discusses French's significant influence on pre-war strategic planning.
 He generally confined his advice to practical questions such as the difficulties of keeping horses at sea for long periods.
 French had a poor regard for staff officers and had poor relations with the general staff.
-At one meeting of the CID he became scarlet and speechless with rage while listening to Lyttelton proposing that Egypt could be defended by warships in the Suez Canal.
+At one meeting of the CID he became speechless with rage while listening to Neville Lyttelton proposing that Egypt could be defended by warships in the Suez Canal.

 On 19 December 1905 and 6 January 1906, as a result of the First Moroccan Crisis, French was one of a four-man committee convened by Esher to discuss war planning: the options were purely naval operations, an amphibious landing in the Baltic, or a deployment of an expeditionary force to France.
 At the second meeting French presented a plan for deployment to France or Belgium ten days after mobilisation, possibly mobilising on French territory to save time.
 Although French helped to draw up deployment plans as asked, it is not entirely clear from the surviving documents that he wholeheartedly supported such a commitment to France ("WF"—"With France"—as this scheme was known) until he was eventually persuaded by Henry Wilson, and he did not entirely rule out an amphibious landing in the Baltic.
 He also maintained an interest in a possible deployment to Antwerp.